treetoplearning/Taproot/0_Template.md

 </details>

+> **Note:** All content in the activities section is written from the perspective of the instructor to the student.
+This was done intentionally to make instruction easier.
+Instead of reciting the content of each lesson verbatim, feel free to take pauses and be open for any questions that your student might have.

 ## **Phase Three: Assessments**

 The final portion of each lesson will be the assessment.
 The methodology for assessing students' ability to be able to apply what they learned during the lesson will vary.
 Though, as an instructor you will be expected to go back to the critical questions of the lesson, to ensure students are able to apply their knowledge.

 > **Tip:** Assessments will often span the material of multiple lesson and be given as benchmarks for student progress.
 Don't get too caught up if your student is struggling with a concept after the lesson has ended, as there will be extended practice and more exposure ahead.

+Additionally, the final portion of each lesson will often include a small portion of future lessons as an introduction.